ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 If you've actually run this code, you noticed that semihosting is slow, especially if you write a byte after byte (buffering helps).

-As you can see, there is no type name for `*p` and all struct fields has the same *X.* name.
+As you can see, there is no type name for `*p` and all struct fields have the same *X.* name.
 Let's compile this program again, this time without *-nt -nf* options:

 ```
 $ egc